-- ⇒ Buy an ammunition box that is wide and shallow enough for handlers with large hands to reach inside - Attach the box on the tractor in a location that is easy for the applicator to reach within 10 seconds at all times - ⇒ Make sure the box does not interfere with normal functions of the tractor or driver - ⇒ Label the box with symbols for "Emergency Eyewash Only" and "No Tools" - ⇒ Check the box to make sure lid is operating properly and emergency eyewash is full and sealed before each application - ⇒ Use the entire bottle to rinse eyes.
-Complete the 15-minute minimum rinse at the eyewash station - Replace eyewash before the expiration date on the bottle - Keep the eyewash from getting too hot: - · Consider a plastic ammo box - · Paint the box white to reflect heat - Attach the ammo box to the tractor with a bracket to keep it separate from the hot tractor, especially the engine. - > Provide a "cradle" to keep the bottle from moving
+- ⇒ Buy an ammunition box that is wide and shallow enough for handlers with large hands to reach inside - ⇒ Attach the box on the tractor in a location that is easy for the applicator to reach within 10 seconds at all times - ⇒ Label the box with symbols for "Emergency Eyewash Only" and "No Tools" - ⇒ Check the box to make sure lid is operating properly and emergency eyewash is full and sealed before each application - ⇒ Use the entire bottle to rinse eyes.
+Complete the 15-minute minimum rinse at the eyewash station - Replace eyewash before the expiration date on the bottle - ➤ Keep the eyewash from getting too hot: - · Consider a plastic ammo box - · Paint the box white to reflect heat - Attach the ammo box to the tractor with a bracket to keep it separate from the hot tractor, especially the engine. - > Provide a "cradle" to keep the bottle from moving

-SOLUTION: Emergency PPE & Supplies in Resealable Bag
+Emergency PPE & Supplies in Resealable Bag